-These are the same basic commands written in the Bible.
+These are the same basic commands written in the Bible for human beings.
 If our pets can learn obedience.
 Certainly we should have no problem obeying the word of God.
-But…
+But…we have major issues.

 Judge for yourselves…Which is more important…Humans obeying God or… Dogs obeying humans?

 We desire to have an animal obey us because we show affection and we feed them.
 We want to keep the house clean, so we train the dog to go outside to use the bathroom.
 Likewise, we ought to keep our bodies (his dwelling place) clean from the ugly stain of sin–but we refuse to obey God–in spite of his Amazing Grace and matchless love.

 I’m befuddled by people, who would rather show affections to animals than another human being. ( “Queen Of Mean” “Helmsley’s Dog Gets $12 Million in Will.”)

 However, the Bible says, train up a child in the way that he should go and when he’s old he wouldn’t depart from it.
 Proverbs (22:6,KJV).

 But, “It takes a village to raise a child.”
 This is an interesting narrative when considering the influence, the community can have on the child.
 The school, the sports team, the church, the elderly, and the many social groups.
 All of these structures contribute to a child’s obedience training.

 But so very often, as in so many other areas of life, we neglect the important, dealing with waves of the urgent.